 Each section follows a format designed to equip you, the parent.
 And as you might expect, each unit builds upon the previous one.
 I’ve also designed this curriculum in a way that helps integrate or harmonize the body, mind, and spirit of your child by applying my Iceberg approach to childhood sexual development.
-If you’re not familiar with the Iceberg, why not review it along with this curriculum.

 Of course, your older children may be in the latter stages, so you’ll not only want to follow what’s recommended for that particular age group, but review each of the earlier stages and unpack them according to your child’s particular needs.
 Sensitivity for not only your child’s age, but also his personality, and life experience is critically important.
 No two children are the same, so tailor the units to your family’s precise needs.

 Finally, I’ve chosen to emphasize child sexual development within the larger context of spirituality.
 More than just coaching you on “the talk” about the birds and the bees, I want to equip you to enter a lifelong mentoring relationship with your child.

 Here’s our overall mission: to prepare your child’s body, mind, and spirit so that he or she developmentally embraces God’s gift of sexuality with greater understanding and integrity.
 With this rewarding and challenging mission in mind, let’s get started.